R2Northstar/ModdingDocs/docs/source/guides/rpakmodding.rst

 - ``name``: the name of the file that gets created by RePak.
 - ``assetsDir``: the folder that RePak bases the file path on when looking for textures.
 - ``outputDir``: the folder that RePak will put the files that it creates in.
+- ``starpakPath``: the path of the starpak file for streaming textures.
 - ``version``: the RPak version RePak will use when creating the RPaks. **Version 7 is Titanfall 2, version 8 is Apex Legends.**
 - ``files``: an array of all of the assets that RePak will create in the RPak.
 - ``$type``: the type of asset that this asset is, use ``txtr`` for textures.